atimpone/aws-foundation-journey/1-dev-environments/2-3-set-up-aws-platform-access-controls.md

 ### Enable Trusted Access in AWS Organizations

-First, enable the AWS CloudFormation service to automatically configure permissions required to deploy to AWS accounts in your AWS organization.
+First, enable the AWS CloudFormation service to automatically configure permissions required to use the CloudFormation StackSets feature to deploy stacks to AWS accounts in your AWS organization.

 1. Navigate to **`AWS CloudFormation`**.
 2. Select **`StackSets`**.